rbisdorff/Digraph3/docSphinx/tutorial.rst

     Colored matching diagram of the permutation [4, 3, 6, 1, 5, 2]

 As mentioned before, a permutation graph and its dual are **transitively orientable**.
 The :py:func:`graphs.PermutationGraph.transitiveOrientation` method constructs from a given permutation graph a digraph where each edge of the permutation graph is converted into an arc oriented in increasing alphabetic order of the adjacent vertices' keys (see [GOL-2004]_).
-This orientation of the edges of a permutation graph is always transitive and delivers a *weak ordering* of the vertices.
+This orientation of the edges of a permutation graph is always transitive and delivers a *transitive ordering* of the vertices.

 >>> dg = g.transitiveOrientation()
 >>> dg
 *------- Digraph instance description ------*
-Instance class   : WeakOrder
+Instance class   : TransitiveDigraph
 Instance name    : oriented_permutationGraph
 Digraph Order      : 6
 Digraph Size       : 9